Healthcare in Sweden

 The cost of private insurance in Sweden

 It’d be nice to have private insurance on top of public coverage, but depending on the cost, you might not want to shell out to pay for it.
-To give you a sense of what you’d be looking at we’ll look at an average private insurance plan cost.

 An insurance plan for an individual will run a yearly cost of around 4,000 SEK, which is around £350.
 Not too much at all!